Florian-Wilhelm/Raspberry-Pi/Project-5/README.md

 ## Description

-An IoT device with the Raspberry Pi Pico and the ESP8266.
+An IoT device with the Raspberry Pi Pico, three sensors and the ESP8266.

 ## Example web browser output